Southwest mango chicken features baked boneless chicken breasts with bbq sauce and fresh mango chunks. Make this recipe for dinner tonight!

 - Season the chicken breasts and lay them in the baking dish.
 Brush with some of the barbecue sauce.

 - Add the mango chunks and diced jalapeño, then drizzle everything with honey.

 - Remove the chicken from the pan when the mango chicken is done baking.
 You’ll know the chicken is ready when the internal temperature reaches 163 degrees F. (It will continue to cook as it rests, reaching the food-safe temperature of 165 degrees.)
 Place the chicken on a plate to rest, and tent it with aluminum foil to keep it warm.

 - Add the rest of the barbecue sauce to the pan and mix with the other ingredients to thicken.
 Then spoon everything over the chicken breasts.

-If yours are extra large or thick, you may want to slice them in half lengthwise to reduce bake time and ensure they are cooked all the way through.
+- Chicken too thick?
+Boneless, skinless chicken breasts work best with this recipe.
+If the ones you’re using are especially thick, you may want to slice them in half to create two thinner breasts instead.
+This will reduce bake time and ensure they cook all the way through.

-- To prevent burning your skin or eyes, wear gloves when seeding and dicing the jalapeño.
+- Use caution working with chiles!
+To prevent burning your skin or eyes, wear gloves when seeding and dicing the jalapeño.
 Or, wash your hands thoroughly before touching anything else, especially your face.

 Other baked chicken recipes

 - Baked Chicken Cubano – a baked chicken recipe with the flavors of a Cuban sandwich

 - Barbecue Pineapple Chicken – another delicious baked barbecue chicken recipe